What Is Bitcoin Cash (BCH)?

 Bitcoin Cash (BCH) is a proof-of-work blockchain network and cryptocurrency that’s faster and cheaper to use than Bitcoin (BTC).
 Bitcoin Cash was created via a hard fork of the Bitcoin blockchain in 2017, as an effort to solve some of Bitcoin’s persistent problems: e.g. higher transaction times and costs that impact its ability to scale.

 The main difference between Bitcoin Cash vs. Bitcoin is the size of each block of transactions: A Bitcoin block is 1MB, while a Bitcoin Cash block is 32MB — which enables a higher number of transactions per second.
 But the BCH platform is also adding smart contract functionality as it continues to evolve.
+All that taken into account, Bitcoin Cash hasn’t seen significant adoption or growth, and its price continues to be volatile, like most of its crypto peers.

 Interested in trading BCH?
 It’s easy when you open an online brokerage account with SoFi Invest®.
 You can start trading crypto with as little as $10.
 SoFi offers dozens of different crypto to trade; SoFi does not offer staking or come with a crypto wallet.